FredKSchott/iconv-lite/README.md

+> `pika-iconv-lite` is an ES6 module fork of `iconv-lite`.
+It matches the original described below, except that it is loaded via module `import` instead of Node's commonjs `require()`.
+See the updated code snippets in the README below for the new import syntax.

 ## Pure JS character encoding conversion [![Build Status](https://travis-ci.org/ashtuchkin/iconv-lite.svg?branch=master)](https://travis-ci.org/ashtuchkin/iconv-lite)

  * Doesn't need native code compilation.
 Works on Windows and in sandboxed environments like [Cloud9](http://c9.io).